 What is an iDoc?

-The iDoc, short for interactive document, is the online format that supports Unique Learning System®, News-2-You® and SymbolStix PRIME™.
+The iDoc, short for interactive document, is the online format that supports Unique Learning System®, News-2-You®, SymbolStix PRIME™, and Positivity.
 The iDoc has several special features that support classroom and individual participation and is accessible on a variety of platforms including computer, laptop, iPad/tablet, whiteboard, etc. The lessons and newspaper materials can be accessed online and supports students by offering customizable views and preferences, interactivity, and text-to-speech capabilities.

 Getting Started with the iDoc

 The iDoc has several features that support individual student and class participation online.
-The iDoc is also customizable to support the variety of skill levels and accessibility needs for students with disabilities.
+The iDoc is also customizable to support the variety of skill levels and accessibility needs for unique learners.

 iDoc features include:

-- Accessibility on a variety of platforms including a computer, laptop, iPad/tablet, whiteboard
+- Accessibility on a variety of platforms including a computer, laptop, iPad/tablet, and whiteboard

 - Text-to-speech capabilities